Lesson 6 | Overview of Site Links |

 When you configure replication between sites, two additional objects are available to help control the replication topology: site links and site link bridges.
 An efficient, reliable replication schema depends on the configuration of site links and site link bridges.

-An overview of site links
+An overview of Site Links

 A site link is an object that represents a connection between sites that can carry traffic at a uniform cost.